 What Makes a Good Teacher?

 Before jumping into degree options, you should first be sure that a career in teaching is the right path for you.
 It takes a unique type of person to be a great teacher.

 One of the most important qualities you must have if you’re interested in becoming a teacher is patience.
-You can’t get angry at students that are struggling to grasp certain concepts.
-Instead you must be incredibly patient, understanding, and encouraging.
+You can’t get angry at students struggling to grasp certain concepts.
+Instead, you must be incredibly patient, understanding, and encouraging.

 It can be difficult to decide on a career, however.
 If you’re unsure about pursuing a teaching career, you can test the waters first by volunteering at schools either locally or abroad, by becoming a teacher’s assistant, or by getting a substitute teaching job.
 These opportunities do not require formal education, so they’re great options for getting your feet wet before diving into getting a degree.